mojofunk/alta-doc/LIBMOJO-TODO.md

 licensing?
 It won't as all non-GPL licensed code will remain in modules and module API is appropriately licenced.

-Use only one top level wscript file?

-Use compiler flags dictionary in wscript and don't assume compiler.
-Add a way to specify toolset auto/gcc/clang/msvc

-Add option to compile with clang on linux

 ## Directory Structure

 ## C++11